jovian-explorer/oldgitt/README.md

 - 🔭 I’m currently studying M.Sc.
 Astronomy at IIT Indore.
 - 🌱 I’m currently working as an Intern Astrophysicist(R&D) at Armstrong Space, Australia.
 - 👯 I’m looking to work on anything related to planetary sciences.
+- 🪐 Currently I am working on radio observations of the solar corona using Mars Orbiter Mission (Mangalyaan).
 - :cake: for you!!